unullmass/common/log/README.md

 - How many alphabets are used to print level
 - Should be 4 to 7 alphabets
 - Truncate or padding space on right most part

+### MaxLength
+- The max length of a line of log entry
+- Cannot be less than 100 characters
+- If value not valid, the limit will be set to `99,999`

 ### Format
 - `FormatDelimiter`